-“If you are a budding food writer, or know one, “Will Write for Food” by Dianne Jacob (Da Capo Press, 353 pages, $16.99), now in its third edition, is a good volume to have on hand.
+“If you are a budding food writer, or know one, “Will Write for Food” by Dianne Jacob (Da Capo Press, 353 pages, $16.99), is a good volume to have on hand.
 Jacob, who for more than 30 years has written and edited for many publications, takes the novice through the steps of getting published in a variety of forms: from blogs and print to cookbooks and memoir.
 In her latest edition, she discusses monetization of food writing (the ever important how to earn income from your work).
 In addition to her advice, she includes interviews with successful food writers and offers writing exercises to bump up the literary skills of the reader in this thorough, well-organized reference.”— Minneapolis Star Tribune

 Considered the Food Bloggers’ Bible

 Food writing and food blogging is everywhere.
 It’s constantly adapting to evolving palates, publishing trends, and new technologies.
 It’s not just a hobby.
 Many food bloggers command a six-figure income.
 They can afford to hire employees and consultants.

 This newly revised and updated edition of Will Write for Food features a new chapter on voice.
 While food blogging is mostly a hobby, many would like to make it a business.
 My chapter, “Bringing Home the Bacon,” gives readers lots of ideas on how to move forward.
 You’ll find insider information from content writers, brand specialists and bloggers.

 Chapters, complete with skill exercises at the end, cover everything from freelancing and writing pitch letters to constructing a cookbook.